 Agile methodologies are great because they focus heavily on the user, not the specifications.
 For example, one way we tackle developing new features as part of our projects is to ask:

 As a user, what do I want to achieve using the system?

 This is a question we always pose ourselves when creating a new feature or capability for a program, and the answer is often much more revealing than if we were to follow a predefined ETL plan.

 Each capability is then enriched through user-friendly web interfaces which anyone who has a stake in exploiting the data can use without having to go through weeks of training.

-Our goal is to make enterprise data less of a pain and more of an asset.
-We recognize the problem that enterprises have in dealing with huge amounts of data, and we have the solution.
+Our goal is to make enterprise agile data, to make enterprise data less of a pain and more of an asset.

 If you’ve felt this pain and are looking to help your enterprise move forward, we’d love to hear more about the issues you’re facing and suggest the best way forward.